IgniteUI/indigo-design-docfx/en/style/typography.md

 ### Figma

 If your styles are published to a team library, you need to edit the style in the library file.
-You'll need edit access to the library file to make any changes.
+You'll need editing permissions for the library file to make any changes.
 To change the typeface from Titillium Web to another one, open the **Indigo.Design System** library file and select the `↳ Typography` page.
 Then you will be able to see all the Text styles in the right sidebar of Figma.

 <img class="responsive-img" src="../images/typography_text_styles.png" srcset="../images/typography_text_styles@2x.png 2x"/>
 <div class="divider--half"></div>